heri/studiozenkai/content/post/crystal-high-performance.md

 ## Profiling

 I have used Crystal to optimize bottlenecks in a complex system.
 For these, the specifications were stable and the inputs/outputs well known.
 However, the Rails endpoint slowed down our overall numbers.
-We decide to move one bottleneck to a Lemal microservice.
+We decide to move one bottleneck to a Kemal microservice.

 I have [open sourced a crystal app on Github](https://github.com/heri/crystal_pure_api) which is almost identical to our implementation, except tests, endpoints and fields queried.